 The Local Bearer Technology Identifier is Bluetooth.
-Service Search consists for the terminal in first performing a device discovery of the devices that conform to the Device Filter (inquiry responses are filtered according to the list of Class of Device given in the Device Filter); then performing an SDP\ServiceSearchRequest, as defined in the Bluetooth specification [16], on each device to check the support of the given service.
-The terminal shall then return the Service Availability data object which is a list of BD\ADDR, ServiceRecordHandle, CoD and Device Name.
+Service Search consists for the terminal in first performing a device discovery of the devices that conform to the Device Filter (inquiry responses are filtered according to the list of Class of Device given in the Device Filter); then performing an SDP_ServiceSearchRequest, as defined in the Bluetooth specification [16], on each device to check the support of the given service.
+The terminal then returns the Service Availability data object which is a list of BD_ADDR, ServiceRecordHandle, CoD and Device Name.